Tallebudgera Creek

-Tallebudgera is best known for its sparkling creek which is framed by the Burleigh Heads National Park on one side and Palm Beach on the other.
-Tallebudgera Creek is the focal point for any visit to Tallebudgera where the lifestyle is all about camping, swimming, picnicking, kayaking and a spot of fishing or two.
+Tallebudgera is known for its sparkling creek which is framed by the Burleigh Heads National Park on one side and Tallebudgera Beach on the other.
+The lifestyle is all about camping, swimming, picnicking, kayaking and fishing.

 Surfing

-While the waters in the creek are renowned for their relative calm, those seeking surf need only walk to nearby Tallebudgera Beach for a few waves.
+The waters in the creek are calm, however, surfers need only walk to nearby Tallebudgera Beach for a few waves.
+Surfers should always assess conditions.
+If in doubt, don't paddle out.
+For more information, visit our Surfing page.

 Facilities